 Arts-based methods

-The Changing Realities participants and project team share their insights and experiences using a whole range of creative media including zines, poems, podcasts, audio, video and blogs.
+The Changing Realities participants and project team share their insights and experiences using a whole range of creative media including zines, poems, podcasts, audio, video and blogging.

 We work collaboratively with a range of artists including writers, sound artists, zine makers and illustrators.